idefix-code/idefix/doc/source/programmingguide.rst

   IdefixArray3D<real>::HostMirror A[3];   // cell right interface area

-Note however that the hydro array are not automatically synchronized when ``DataBlockHost`` is created, that is:
+Note however that the physics arrays are not automatically synchronized when ``DataBlockHost`` is created, that is:

 .. code-block:: c++